Moda Center Information

 About Moda Center

-The Rose Quarter is an entertainment district occupying 30 acres of land in Portland, Oregon.
-Moda Center was previously called the Rose Garden Arena, and many people still refer to it as such.
+Known previously as The Rose Garden, the Moda Center is part of the Rose Quarter – a well-known entertainment and sports district in Portland.
+The venue is an indoor sports arena, but it has hosted a range of events over the years.
 Sports games have been hosted at Moda Center since 1995, including hockey, basketball and lacrosse.
 You’ll see concerts and ice shows here, plus the circus, dinosaurs and rodeos.

 The entire Moda Center is built on a vast scale that can seat almost 20,000 sports fans or concert-goers.
 Its clever design and internal structures mean that it can be divided up into separate sections, each still accommodating thousands of people.
 It offers multiple event configurations, including using the whole area for conventions, football or monster truck rallies.